AJ-C22/CourtVision/README.md

 - The YOLO model is used for object detection with a custom-trained model `best.pt`.
 - Classes detected include `ball`, `person`, and `rim`.

-### DeepSORT Tracker

-- DeepSORT is used to track detected players.
-- Each player is assigned a unique ID.
-- Players can be interactively assigned to teams.

 ### Scoring Logic

 - The ball's position relative to the rim is used to determine scores.